TWC #055: Should I keep taking the pill during menopause?

 The pill was an important milestone in the sexual revolution of the 1960s.
 It strengthened the feminist movement’s demands for equal rights and women’s self-determination over their bodies.
 Clearly a major achievement.

-Yes, there are women who still take the pill during the menopause.
+Yes, there are women who still take the pill during menopause.
 Women hope that this will relieve hot flushes and night sweats, improve mood swings and sleep disorders and protect against osteoporosis and cardiovascular disease.

 But you should know that the pill is purely an ovulation suppressant and is basically a burden on your body.
 If your cycle is irregular, the problem lies with your own hormones.

 The disadvantages can be considerable and clearly outweigh the advantages.
 The pill contains the active ingredient ethinylestradiol.
-During the menopause, the pill is therefore only suitable for contraception to a limited extent.
+During menopause, the pill is therefore only suitable for contraception to a limited extent.
 This is because the combination of oestrogens with progestogens such as dienogest, chlormadinone or desogestrel increases the risk of thrombosis and therefore the risk of heart attack and stroke.
 This is already increased during the menopause.

 The pill is also not suitable for people with pre-existing conditions such as diabetes or obesity.
 The pill also increases the risk of developing breast cancer.